dankelley/oce/cran-comments.md

 sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.8Mb.

-## Github R-CMD-check Action Tests

-R-CMD-check github action reports no problems except on macOS-latest, for which MASS is not available (thus, the problem is not related to the oce source).

 ## Remote Windows Checks

 Using